 An ancient marble sculpture depicting the divine Family Feud between the goddess of Wisdom and War, Athena, and her cocky uncle who was all wet, Poseidon.
 Note the olive tree in the background.

-Long before there was GPS or ice cubes, a great city existed in a faraway land of make believe finances called Greece.
-Very unlike today, this metropolis of old thrived and prospered as more and more people left their countryside farms and tiny fishing villages in order to reside within its borders.
+Long long ago, before there was Wi-Fi or ice cubes, a great city existed in a faraway land of make believe finances called Greece.
+Very unlike today, this metropolis of old thrived and prospered as more and more people left their countryside farms and tiny fishing villages to reside within its borders.

 The only problem was the city was without a name.